-- ☐ Edit as Text.
-Opens a Master File in a text editor. - Edit Access File as Text.
-Opens an Access File in a text editor. - Sample Data.
+Open.
+Opens the synonym in Data Assist.
+Edit as Text.
+Opens a Master File in a text editor.
+Edit Access File as Text.
+Opens an Access File in a text editor.
+Sample Data.
 Runs a sample report against a synonym.

-Data Profiling.
-Runs a report against a synonym listing its segments, fields, and field information, with a drill-down report to field values.
-Metadata Management.
-Provides options to create a cluster synonym and to prepare translation files for the metadata in the synonym.
-Data Management.
-Enables you to recreate a DBMS table, drop a table, insert sample data, delete all data, and show/modify data.
-Quick Copy.
+- Data Profiling.
+Runs a report against a synonym listing its segments, fields, and field information, with a drill-down report to field values. - Metadata Management.
+Provides options to create a cluster synonym, to refresh synonyms (only available for base synonyms, not cluster synonyms), and to prepare translation files for the metadata in the synonym. - □ Data Management.
+Enables you to recreate a DBMS table, drop a table, insert sample data, delete all data, and show/modify data. - Quick Copy.
 Opens the Quick Copy page where you can specify the target parameters for the new synonym and table.
-Custom Copy.
-Opens Data Assist for editing and enhancing the synonym.
-Impact Analysis.
-Reports where this synonym is found and its properties.
-Dependencies Analysis.
-Displays the Dependencies Analysis page.
-It enables you to the applications and synonyms that contain or have references to this synonym.